Answers for Artists: A Guide to Basic Legal Issues for Artists

 The first edition of Answers for Artists was sent to arts organisations, multicultural organisations, community groups and government agencies around Australia.
 It was extremely well received, and since this initial edition the publication has been regularly updated to reflect the current law and issues of the time.
 Due to funding constraints the current edition is only available in English, but with hopes that Arts Law will be able to re-release multi-lingual versions in the future.

-Robyn hopes, ’Answers for Artists does exactly what the title states and provides artists with the answers to their basic questions about copyright, moral rights, contracts, liability and insurance.’24 pages
+Robyn hopes, ’Answers for Artists does exactly what the title states and provides artists with the answers to their basic questions about copyright, moral rights, contracts, liability and insurance.’This is a free download.
+24 pages

 All prices are in Australian dollars and include GST